Copyleft: Full and partial copyleft

 "Full" and "partial" copyleft relate to another issue.
 Full copyleft exists when all parts of a work (except the license itself) may only be modified and distributed under the terms of the work's copyleft license.
 Partial copyleft, by contrast, exempts some parts of the work from the copyleft provisions, permitting distribution of some modifications under terms other than the copyleft license, or in some other way does not impose all the principles of copylefting on the work.
-An example of partial copyleft is the GPL linking exception made for some software packages.
+Examples of partial copyleft are the GPL linking exception made for some software packages and the EUPL for combined derivatives.

 Share-alike

 The "share-alike" condition in some licenses imposes the requirement that any freedom that is granted regarding the original work must be granted on exactly the same or compatible terms in any derived work.

 This implies that any copyleft license is automatically a share-alike license but not the other way around, as some share-alike licenses include further restrictions such as prohibiting commercial use.
 Another restriction is that not everyone wants to share their work, and some share-alike agreements require that the whole body of work be shared, even if the author only wants to share a certain part.
 The plus side for an author of source code is that any modification to the code will not only benefit the original author but that the author will be recognized and ensure the same or compatible license terms cover the changed code.
 Some Creative Commons licenses are examples of share-alike copyleft licenses.